histograph/installation/README.md

     neo4j start

-On a Debian or Ubuntu system, Neo4j can be started with the ‘service’ command:
+On a Debian or Ubuntu system, Neo4j can be started with the `service` command:

     sudo service neo4j-service start